pantharshit007/weather_app/README.md

 ## How to Run

-To run the Weather App locally, follow these steps:
+To run the Weather App locally, follow these steps or click [here](https://weather-app707.netlify.app/):

 1. Clone the repository.
 2. Open the `index.html` file in your preferred web browser.